hugorsz-dev/HTMA/readme.md

-# autoweb - HTMA
+# HTMA: *HTML Template to Markdown Automator*

+> [!note]
+> This project is under development

-Markup language with tags, under development, that creates static websites based on directory structures and markdown language.
+Markup language with tags that creates static websites based on directory structures and markdown language.